 Unlike a steak or hamburger, you can’t just throw a rack of ribs over some hot coals and grill it (unless you enjoy tough, dry ribs).
-Authentic BBQ ribs are slow-smoked over charcoal and wood.
-Once you learn this proven technique for succulent smoked ribs, you’ll be surprised how easy it is to make perfect ribs, every time.
+Authentic baby back & BBQ spare ribs are slow-smoked for 4½ hours over charcoal and wood.
+Once you learn this proven technique for seasoning and smoking succulent pork ribs, you’ll be surprised how easy it is to grill up a perfect rack, every time.

-After rinsing the ribs in water and patting dry with a paper towel, remove the skin-like membrane located on the bottom or “bone side” of the ribs.
+After rinsing the ribs in water and patting dry with a paper towel, remove the skin-like membrane located on the bottom or “bone side” of the baby back ribs.
 Slide a dinner knife underneath the membrane between the bones at about the second or third bone from the end, then grab the membrane with a cloth and peel it off of the ribs.
-Using a heaping tablespoon of rub per side, sprinkle it evenly on both sides.
-Do not apply sugar-based sauces at this time.1
+Using a heaping tablespoon of rub per side, sprinkle evenly and liberally on both sides.
+Pat the spices onto the ribs so that they adhere to the meat.
+Do not apply sugar-based sauces at this time.

 - If you’re using a kettle-type grill, use an indirect technique like the snake method to set up your grill.
 For backyard smokers, set it up for a long smoke.
 Kingsford Long Burning, with its longer burning time and low ash formula, is an ideal fuel for either type of grill.
 With either method, soak a few handfuls of Kingsford® Wood Chips (hickory or mesquite) for about 30 minutes before placing atop the coals.
 Place a drip pan filled with water or apple juice directly under the meat.
 This water will help moderate the grill temperature and add moisture to the air when the liquid evaporates.2

 Prep your cooker for smokingPrep your cooker for smoking